vogelito/glacierprotocol/_docs/setup/quarantined-workspace.md

 ---
 title: Prepare quarantined workspaces
-description: Learn how to prepare your quarantined hardware for CryptoGlacier, the step-by-step, secure, multi-blockchain, multi-signature, cold storage protocol for long-term storage of crypto assets based on the popular Glacier Protocol
+description: Learn how to prepare your quarantined workspace for CryptoGlacier, the step-by-step, secure, multi-blockchain, multi-signature, cold storage protocol for long-term storage of crypto assets based on the popular Glacier Protocol